Roberto Linck

-Roberto Moreira Linck Junior (born 31 July 1988 in Cachoeira do Sul), nicknamed Betu, is a Brazilian-born American footballer and filmmaker.
-He is the owner of Linck Group and Miami Dade FC.
+Roberto Moreira Linck Junior (born 31 July 1988 in Cachoeira do Sul), nicknamed Betu, is a Brazilian-born American footballer and film producer.
+He is the owner of Miami Dade FC and Low Spark Films.

 Youth and college

 Linck grew up playing in the youth system of Gremio in Brazil, before moving to United States.
 He was a player for the Olympic Development Program, Region IV Team.
 He played for Park City High School in 2006 where he won a state title in his senior year.
-Linck joined the Irvine Valley College in 2007 and was the starting midfielder during his years with the school.
+Linck joined the Irvine Valley College soccer program in 2007 and was the starting midfielder during his years with the school.

 Career

 Soccer

 On 30 July 2010, Linck was signed by the New England Revolution of the Major League Soccer, a day prior to his 22nd birthday.
 He made his professional debut for the New England Revolution coming on for Khano Smith in the 80th minute in the team's 1–0 victory over DC United on 8 August 2010.
 He was released by New England on 28 February 2011.
 Due to an injury suffered to his hamstring he was forced to stop playing soccer in 2011.

 On 20 May 2014 Linck returned to play soccer and was signed by the Miami Dade FC to play as a striker.

 He made his debut with Miami Dade FC scoring 1 goal on the 83rd minute of the match.